openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/pytorch_specific/Convert_YOLACT.md

       +        else:
       +            state_dict = torch.load(path, map_location=torch.device('cpu'))

-               # For backward compatability, remove these (the new variable is called layers)
+               # For backward compatibility, remove these (the new variable is called layers)
                for key in list(state_dict.keys()):
       @@ -673,8 +679,11 @@ class Yolact(nn.Module):
                        else: